 Yes, that’s correct; our price is just $85 plus safety certificate.
-In fact, we are so confident it’s the lowest price that if you happen to find a better price with equal or better conditions, we will do your inspection for free and we do not charge for a second inspection (provided you have gone through our basic checklist and ticked them all off).
-All you pay for is the government charge for the certificate – that’s our best price guarantee.
+In fact, we are so confident it’s the lowest price that if you happen to find a better price with equal or better conditions, we will do your pool safety inspection for free and we do not charge for a second inspection (provided you have gone through our basic checklist and ticked them all off).
+All you pay for is the government charge for the pool safety certificate – that’s our best price guarantee.

 Franchises available Statewide

 We do not expect you to know all the rules and regulations but if your pool doesn’t pass the basic test it won’t pass an official inspection.
 That’s why it’s important to click on our basic checklist link and go through it.

 Local Pool Inspections is a co-operative of pool inspectors statewide all using the same systems and same pricing schedule, so no matter where you live we have a local pool safety inspector waiting to hear from you.
 (Isolated and rural properties may incur a surcharge)

 If your property needs a pool safety inspection then you have found the right company at Your local Pool Safety Inspections.
 We have been in the industry basically since its inception and are well versed and experienced in all facets of pool safety.